-Nor98 scrapie was diagnosed in seven sheep, originating from seven different flocks.
+Nor98 scrapie was diagnosed in nine sheep, originating from nine different flocks.
 The age and genotypes of these sheep were in accordance with the previous experience of Nor98 scrapie (5).
-All cases, except one, had at least one of the alleles $AF{141}RQ$ or AHQ that previously have been found to be associated with Nor98 scrapie (3).

-The sheep positive for Nor98 scrapie were between five and eleven years old, which are in agreement with the result from previous years with the mean age being seven years (Table 2).
+All cases, except one, had at least one of the alleles AF141RQ or AHQ that previously have been found to be associated with Nor98 scrapie (3).
+The sheep positive for Nor98 scrapie were between four and eight years old, which are in agreement with the result from previous years with the mean age being seven years (Table 2).

-The Nor98 scrapie cases detected in 2023 were located in four different counties.
-In all of them, the disease had previously been diagnosed.
+The Nor98 scrapie cases detected in 2024 were located in five different counties.
 Nor98 scrapie cases have been found in most parts of Norway and in all counties except Oslo, the capital of Norway.
 In contrast, the classical form of scrapie, has been detected only in the western part of Norway (two counties) and in Nordland County.
-From 2020, the Norwegian 19 counties were merged into 11 counties, and all numbers refer to the counties as of 2020.
+In 2024, the 11 Norwegian counties were separated into 15 counties, and all numbers refer to the counties as of 2024.

-The prevalence estimates of Nor98 scrapie in fallen stock and in sheep slaughtered for human consumption have varied during 2002-2023; however most estimates have been within the confidence intervals (Figure 2) (4).
+The prevalence estimates of Nor98 scrapie in fallen stock and in sheep slaughtered for human consumption have varied during 2002-2024; however most estimates have been within the confidence intervals (Figure 2) (4).
 The results from the surveillance programmes indicate that the prevalence of Nor98 scrapie in the sheep population has not changed since the start of the programme.

-Scrapie was not detected in goats in 2023.
+Scrapie was not detected in goats in 2024.
 The first and only Nor98 scrapie case in goats in Norway was diagnosed in 2006 and originated from a county with a large goat population.
 Both classical and atypical scrapie in goats has been diagnosed in several countries in Europe (5).